Brush Up on History at Paul Revere House

 Built in 1680, the Paul Revere House at North Square is believed to be among the oldest in Boston.
 One of the most popular attractions along Boston’s Freedom Trail, the house was built on the site of the parsonage of the Second Church of Boston.
 Increase Mather, the Second Church minister and later president of Harvard College, and his family (among them his son, Congregational minister and author Cotton Mather) occupied the parsonage from 1670 until it was destroyed in the Great Fire of 1676.
 Revere bought the house in 1770, moving in with his growing family, which at the time comprised his wife, Sarah, their five children, and his mother, Deborah.
 After Revere sold the home in 1800, the ground floor housed a series of shops, among them a candy store, a cigar factory, a bank, and a vegetable and fruit business.
 In 1902, Paul Revere’s great-grandson, John P. Reynolds, Jr., purchased the building to ensure that it would not be demolished, and the Paul Revere Memorial Association was formed to preserve and renovate it.

 In April 1908, the house was opened to the public, and the association continues to oversee its upkeep and day-to-day operations.
 The restored dwelling resembles the late 17th-century original—nearly 90 percent of the structure, including two doors, three window frames, and portions of the flooring, foundation, inner wall material, and rafters, are original.
 The period furnishings in the upstairs chambers belonged to the Revere family.
-In the courtyard are a 900-pound bell, a small mortar, and a bolt from the USS Constitution, all crafted by Paul Revere & Sons.
+In the courtyard is a 900-pound bell crafted by Paul Revere & Sons.
+Missing from the display is a small mortar, which is currently on loan through 2020 as part of an exhibition, Beyond Midnight: Paul Revere, traveling to the New York Historical Society, the Worcester Art Museum, and the Crystal Bridges Museum of American Art in Arkansas.

 In addition to being a silversmith and a goldsmith—trades passed down from his father—Revere was a copper plate engraver, an illustrator, and an importer, and for nearly a decade he worked as a dentist, cleaning teeth and wiring in false ones.
 Through his lodge, the active Freemason grew close to members of the revolutionary movement and occasionally reported to them on the whereabouts of British soldiers.
 But it wasn’t until a century later that Revere, who had gone on to become a successful industrialist, was regarded as a hero of the American Revolution.
 His ride was immortalized in Henry Wadsworth Longfellow’s poem “Paul Revere’s Ride,” first published in 1860 in the pages of The Atlantic Monthly.

-The Paul Revere House, 19 North Square, Boston, is open daily from April 15 to October 31, 9:30 a.m. to 5:15 p.m., and from November 1 to April 14, 9:30 a.m. to 4:15 p.m.
-Admission is $3.50 for adults, $3 for seniors and students, and $1 for children (free for children under five).
+The Paul Revere House, 19 North Square, Boston, is open daily from April 15 to October 31, 9:30 am to 5:15 pm, and from November 1 to April 14, 9:30 am to 4:15 pm.
+Admission is $5 for adults, $4.50 for seniors and students, and $1 for children ages 5 to 17 (free for children under 5) for the Paul Revere House.
+Tours of the Pierce/Hichborn House cost $4 for adults, $3.50 for seniors and students, and $1 for children ages 5 to 17 (free for children under 5).
 Take the Green Line to Government Center or Haymarket, the Blue Line to Government Center or Aquarium, or the Orange Line to State or Haymarket.